bahrus/pdpu/README.md

 So what happens if an element fires an event, before p-d has loaded and started listening?
 What if you want to monitor a property that starts out with some initial value?

 To accommodate these difficulties, by defaut, a "fake" event is "emitted" just before the event connection is made.
-I believe this default choice greatly improves the usefullness of these components.
+I believe this default choice greatly improves the usefulness of these components.
 However, there are situations where we definitely don't want to take action without actual user interaction (for example, with button clicks).
 To prevent that from happening, add a condition as described above.

 p-d is ~2.3KB minified and gzipped.